-We get a lot of email questions about how to bend, pharm stretch or compress time.
+We get a lot of email questions about how to bend, stretch or compress time.
 Most people want to know how to stretch time so that there’s more of it and they can get more done.
-There are a lot of magical ways to play with time (since there is no actual “objective time” that we can easily perceive), order and one of the easiest ways is by using anticipation.
+There are a lot of magical ways to play with time (since there is no actual “objective time” that we can easily perceive), and one of the easiest ways is by using anticipation.

 So how do you stretch time with anticipation?
 Here’s a little law that will help you:

-1) When you achieve your desires quickly or strive actively or impatiently to bring your desires to you “now, store ” you shorten or compress time.
+1) When you achieve your desires quickly or strive actively or impatiently to bring your desires to you “now, ” you shorten or compress time.

 2) When you anticipate your desires with patience and enjoyment in the present moment (without hurrying to bring the actual object of your desire into present time), you stretch time.